UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Measuring the total power consumption firstly at 1 Hz and secondly at 1 MHz (PS + PD = 755 mW), we can deduce the dynamic power of the FPGA chip at such frequency of operation PD = 85 mW.

-Note: Before finishing the lab session, you can restore the configuration flash memory (CFM) of the DE10-Lite board to its original defaul application.
-Use the programmer to upload the DE10_LITE_Default.pof.
+Note: Before finishing the lab session, using the Programmer, you can restore the configuration flash memory (CFM) of the DE10-Lite board to its original defaul application saved in this unit DE10-Lite.

 Optional (out of the CSD scope).
 At this level, many more questions may be asked regarding results and waveforms from these experiments.
 For example: